Information decomposition in complex systems via machine learning: Results

-We first considered a scheme of measurements of the microscale structure that has been associated with plastic rearrangement in a variety of amorphous systems: the densities of radial bands around the center of a region~\cite{behler2007structurefns,cubuk2015PRL}.
+We first characterized the microscale structure with a scheme of measurements that has been associated with plastic rearrangement in a variety of amorphous systems: the densities of radial bands around the center of a region~\cite{behler2007structurefns,cubuk2015PRL}.
 By training a support vector machine (SVM) to predict rearrangement based on the radial density measurements, a linear combination of the values is learned.
 In the literature, that combination is commonly referred to as \textit{softness}, and has proven to be a useful local order parameter~\cite{schoenholz2016natphys,softnessGrainBoundaries,softnessFilms,ridout2021avalanche}.

 We approached the same prediction task from an information theoretic perspective, seeking the specific bits of variation in the density measurements that are most predictive of collective rearrangement.
 Each radial density measurement underwent lossy compression by its own neural network before all compressions were concatenated and used as input to an MLP to predict rearrangement.
-By sweeping $\beta$, a single optimization recovered a sequence of approximations, each allocating a limited amount of information across the 100 density measurements to be most predictive of imminent rearrangement (Fig.~\ref{fig:glass}).
+By sweeping $\beta$, a single optimization recovered a sequence of distributed compression schemes, each allocating a limited amount of information across the 100 density measurements to be most predictive of imminent rearrangement (Fig.~\ref{fig:glass}).

-The trajectories in the distributed information plane, for both gradually and rapidly quenched glasses, reflect the growth of predictive information and prediction accuracy given maximally predictive information about the radial densities (Fig.~\ref{fig:glass}a,c).
+The trajectories in the distributed information plane (Fig.~\ref{fig:glass}a,c), for both gradually and rapidly quenched glasses, reflect the growth of predictive information and prediction accuracy given maximally predictive information about the radial densities.
 With only one bit of information from the density measurements, 71.8\% predictive accuracy was achieved for the gradually quenched glass and 69.5\% was achieved for the rapidly quenched glass; with twenty bits, the accuracy jumped to 91.3\% and 85.4\%, respectively.
 Beyond twenty bits of density information, the predictive accuracy became comparable to that of the support vector machine, which can utilize all of the continuous-valued density measurements for prediction with a linear relationship.